Marayah31/Mariyah/README.md

 👋 Holla!
 Buona giornata, I'm Mariyah
 🎨 A passionate design enthusiast — though sometimes the design doesn't love me back 😅

-💻 Exploring the world of Web Design & Development
+💻 Exploring the world of Web Design & Development<br/>
-📱 Practicing UI/UX Prototyping
+📱 Practicing UI/UX Prototyping<br/>
-🛠️ Learning new tools, frameworks & leveling up daily 🤝 Open to collaboration, learning, and sharing ideas
+🛠️ Learning new tools, frameworks & leveling up daily<br/>
+🤝 Open to collaboration, learning, and sharing ideas<br/>

-Still figuring it out, one pixel and one line of code at a time.
+Still figuring it out, one pixel and one line of code at a time.<br/>

 # 💻 Tech Stack: